aternosorg/php-rados-ffi/README.md

 - Watch/Notify
 - Log callbacks

+#### Implemented, but not really supported
+Some librados features are poorly documented to a point where I do not understand what they are supposed to do.
+These features have bindings in this librery, but I can't guarantee that they work as intended.
+Currently, this includes:
+- Self-managed snapshots
+- rados_(un)set_pool_full_try

 PHP callback functions can be passed to C functions using FFI, but they can only be called (more or less) safely from the main thread.
 Since both completions and watches can be called from any thread,